 10 And the Lord restored the fortunes of Job when he had prayed for his friends; and the Lord gave Job twice as much as he had before.
 11Then there came to him all his brothers and sisters and all who had known him before, and they ate bread with him in his house; they showed him sympathy and comforted him for all the evil that the Lord had brought upon him; and each of them gave him a piece of money and a gold ring.12The Lord blessed the latter days of Job more than his beginning; and he had fourteen thousand sheep, six thousand camels, a thousand yoke of oxen, and a thousand donkeys.

-153 Look on my misery and rescue me,
+153 Behold my affliction and deliver me, *

 for I do not forget your law.

-yet I do not swerve from your decrees.
+yet I have not swerved from your decrees.

-158 I look at the faithless with disgust,
+158 I look with loathing at the faithless, *

-160 The sum of your word is truth;
+160 The heart of your word is truth; *

 22 Then Paul stood in front of the Areopagus and said, ‘Athenians, I see how extremely religious you are in every way.
 23For as I went through the city and looked carefully at the objects of your worship, I found among them an altar with the inscription, “To an unknown god.”
 What therefore you worship as unknown, this I proclaim to you.
 24The God who made the world and everything in it, he who is Lord of heaven and earth, does not live in shrines made by human hands, 25nor is he served by human hands, as though he needed anything, since he himself gives to all mortals life and breath and all things.
 26From one ancestor* he made all nations to inhabit the whole earth, and he allotted the times of their existence and the boundaries of the places where they would live, 27so that they would search for God and perhaps grope for him and find him—though indeed he is not far from each one of us.
 28For “In him we live and move and have our being”; as even some of your own poets have said, “For we too are his offspring.”
 29Since we are God’s offspring, we ought not to think that the deity is like gold, or silver, or stone, an image formed by the art and imagination of mortals.
 30While God has overlooked the times of human ignorance, now he commands all people everywhere to repent, 31because he has fixed a day on which he will have the world judged in righteousness by a man whom he has appointed, and of this he has given assurance to all by raising him from the dead.’